-It’s a brilliant and fascinating whatever your political persuasion.
+It’s brilliant and fascinating whatever your political persuasion.

 Who should read The Shock Doctrine?

-Anyone that has an interest in politics will find this book interesting.
+Anyone that has an interest in politics will find The Shock Doctrine interesting.
 Depending on your political views, you may not enjoy it, but you will be challenged by the book.